History of Beach Volleyball | What is Beach volleyball

-HISTORY OF BEACH VOLLEYBALL: KING OF THE BEACH® AND QUEEN OF THE BEACH™STORY
+HISTORY OF BEACH VOLLEYBALL: THE MIRAMAR® KING OF THE BEACH®, KING OF THE COURT®, QUEEN OF THE BEACH® and QUEEN OF THE COURT® STORY

 The history of beach volleyball is an exciting one!
 Beach Volleyball was introduced to the beaches of Santa Monica by Duke Kahanamoku, when he relocated from his native Hawaiian Islands (Outrigger Canoe Club) to become a beach guard at the Santa Monica Beach Club.
 At the Outrigger, the game was informal, where a net was strewn between two coconut trees and played with a large soft ball.